995270418L/java_learn/README.md

 # java_learn
-some java basic knowledge code demonstration
+some java basic knowledge and code demonstration